SamiAljamal/RepeatCounter/README.md

 * It will account for case sensitivity.
   * input: "fight".
 "Fight the power until you can't fight no more. "
   * output: 2.
+* It will account for punctuation.
+  * input: "fight".
+"Fight! the power until you can't fight no more. "
+  * output: 2.
+* It will account for white space in the first form.
+  * input: " fight".
+"Fight! the power until you can't fight no more. "
+  * output: 2.

 ## Installation and how to run page.